Context:

 This was not a traditional sportsbook - it was an AI-driven decision system, continuously producing time sensitive probabilistic outputs.

 The core challenge was designing the interaction architecture that translated high-frequency model predictions into cognitively accessible human decisions.
+In short, I had to turn AI output into engaging content that was easy for users to engage with.

 The underlying ML system was capable of producing complex betting markets based on evolving in-game states.

-• Scenarios with multi-variable outcomes
+• Scenarios with complex, multi-variable outcomes

-• Rapidly shifting odds and distributions
+• Rapidly shifting odds and imbalanced distributions

 • Long, dynamically generated market names